moonpiedumplings/moonpiedumplings.github.io/blog/hypervisors/notindex.md

 * VMware vSphere
 * Openstack

+This is a non exhaustive list.

 # "Appliance" vs "Hackable" hypervisor platforms

-From a [reddit post](https://www.reddit.com/r/homelab/comments/12j0rry/my_personal_impressions_on_proxmox_vs_xcpng/), they compared proxmox and xcp-ng, and one criticism that they had of xcp was that it wasn't "hackable".
+In a [reddit post](https://www.reddit.com/r/homelab/comments/12j0rry/my_personal_impressions_on_proxmox_vs_xcpng/), they compared proxmox and xcp-ng, and one criticism that they had of xcp was that it wasn't "hackable".

 For some context, desktop/consumer oriented Nvidia GPU's are often artifically restriced from the ability to divide the GPU up among virtual machines, instead, you can only do all or nothing passthrough.